Cayuga people: Recognized bands

 There are three Cayuga bands.
-The two largest, the Lower Cayuga and Upper Cayuga, still live in Ontario, both at Six Nations of the Grand River, a reserve recognized by the Canadian government.
+The two largest, the Lower Cayuga and Upper Cayuga, live in Ontario, both at Six Nations of the Grand River, a reserve recognized by the Canadian government.
 Two federally recognized tribes of Cayuga constitute the third band in the United States: the Cayuga Nation of New York in Seneca Falls, New York, and the Seneca-Cayuga Tribe of Oklahoma.

 The Cayuga Nation of New York does not have a reservation.
 Members have lived among the Seneca Nation on their reservation.
 Since the late 20th century, they have acquired some land in their former homeland by purchase.

 Land claims

 The Cayuga Nation of New York filed an action on November 19, 1980, in the United States District Court for the Northern District of New York to pursue legislative and monetary restitution for land taken from it by the State of New York during the 18th and 19th centuries.
 New York had entered into land sales and leases with the Cayuga Nation after the signing of the Treaty of Canandaigua after the American Revolutionary War.
 Its failure to get approval of the United States Senate meant the transactions were illegal, as the state had no constitutional authority to deal directly with Indian nations.
 The Treaty of Canandaigua holds that only the United States government may enter into legal discussions with the Haudenosaunee.

 In 1981, the Seneca-Cayuga Tribe of Oklahoma was added as a plaintiff in the claim.
 Following many years of pre-trial motions, a jury trial on damages was held from January 18-February 17, 2000.
 The jury returned a verdict in favor of the Cayuga Indian Nation of New York and the Seneca-Cayuga Tribe of Oklahoma, finding current fair market value damages of $35 million and total fair rental value damages of $3.5 million.
 The jury gave the state a credit for the payments it had made to the Cayuga of about $1.6 million, leaving the total damages at approximately $36.9 million.
 On October 2, 2001, the court issued a decision and order which awarded a prejudgment interest award of $211 million and a total award of $247.9 million.

 Both the plaintiffs and the defendants appealed this award.
 On June 28, 2005, the United States Court of Appeals for the Second Circuit rendered a decision that reversed the judgment of the trial court.
 It ruled in favor of the defendants, based on the doctrine of laches.
 Essentially the court ruled that the plaintiffs had taken too long to present their case, when it might have been equitably settled earlier.